 - 1/2 cup pitted green olives

-- bunch of parsley (or you can replace with basil)
+- bunch of parsley (or you can replace it with basil)

 - 4 tbsp extra virgin olive oil